anywherelan/awl/README.md

    awl-tray cli [global options] command [command options] [arguments...]

 VERSION:
-   dev
+   v0.5.0

 COMMANDS:
-   add_peer       Invite peer or accept existing invitation from this peer auth_requests  Print all incoming friend requests p2p_info       Print p2p debug info peers_status   Print peers status update         update awl to the latest version help, h        Shows a list of commands or help for one command
+   me        Group of commands to work with your stats and settings peers     Group of commands to work with peers.
+Use to check friend requests and work with known peers log       Prints application logs (default print 10 logs from the end of logs) p2p_info  Prints p2p debug info update    Updates awl to the latest version help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --api_addr value  awl api address, example: 127.0.0.1:8639